thalescomp/Project-Descriptions-for-Review/DevOps/P0/P0_Project_Description.md

 # [DevOps P0] Investigate a Product Workflow: Project Description

 ## Introduction

 In this project, you will create a document that describes the current situation in a company as seen from the perspective of an aspiring DevOps engineer.
 The document should capture the typical processes by which software is built, tested, and put into production.
 The document should reflect both what processes are going well and what processes could be improved.

 The goal of this project is to reinforce the core value of DevOps.
 DevOps is not just a set of technical tools; it is a way of rethinking business processes throughout the organization.
 The DevOps philosophy sees IT and software development as core components of the organization, working in collaboration with Marketing, Sales, Accounting, and other teams to advance the core function of the company.
 To understand the value of DevOps and the mindset of a DevOps engineer, it's necessary to look at the larger business context.
 This project is meant to help you place the DevOps tools you will learn throughout this Nanodegree program in that larger context.

-From the perspective of a DevOps engineer seeking to establish good processes, a startup, a small but established company, and a large corporation pose different challenges of their own.
+For a DevOps engineer seeking to establish good processes, a startup, a small but established company, and a large corporation pose different challenges of their own.
 For this project, we have provided one fictional example of each of these three types of companies.
-You are encouraged to choose whichever of these three examples is closest to your real-life experience (from your current position or from previous jobs), or whichever you find most interesting.
+You are required to choose **one** of these companies and analyze it from the DevOps perspective.
+We encourage you to choose whichever of these three examples is closest to your real-life experience (from your current position or from previous jobs), or whichever you find most interesting.

 If you have not worked in a dev or ops position before, you might find these resources helpful in approaching the project:

 * Talk with friends who currently work in IT Ops or software development, asking about the software development and deployment process.
 What works well?
 What is difficult?
 * Search the web to get a sense of typical [processes](https://www.google.com/#hl=en&q=IT%20development%20typical%20processes) and [problems](https://www.google.com/#hl=en&q=IT+development+typical+processes+problems) around the software development lifecycle, and use them in your narrative.
 * Take a look at the [sample project submission](P0_Sample_Submission.md) that has been provided as a guide.
-The sample submission uses a different fictional company from the ones provided for your use.
+The sample submission describes a different fictional company from the ones provided for your use.

 You will be asked to return to this example for later projects, so please consider your choice carefully.
 As you progress through the Nanodegree program, you will continuously revisit your project submission to reflect your new skills.
 This will serve not only to show what you have learned, but also as a source for inspiration for changes that you can bring to your organization using DevOps tools, techniques, and practices.